macchie/minecraft-bedrock-server-bridge/README.md

 ### How To Use

-Open `Telegram` and send a message to your bot, every message is passed to the Server console (no filters are applied so far, be carefult).
+Open `Telegram` and send a message to your bot, every message is passed to the Server console (no filters are applied so far, be careful).

 For example, to `say` something to all players you can text: